Chapter 6 : Meeting Fleur

 “So how’s Remus then?”
 Bill smirked when he asked me.
 Why did he have to start questioning me?
 The dinner had nearly finished, and it had gone surprisingly well.
 Now, he had to ruin it.

 “Why are you asking me?
 You probably see him as much as I do.”
 I glanced down at the remnants of my crepe so I could hide from his face.
-It seemed to be saying that there was more to it than just that.
 He could be very irritating at times, quite frankly.

 “But you seem to pay a lot more attention to his actions.
 I swear in your reply to my letter there were at least three mentions of him.
 How you had dinner with him.
 How you made a fool of yourself in front of him.
 How he was on duty after you.”
 Oops.
 Perhaps Bill was right.
 I did seem to talk about him quite a lot.